faverosantos/rflib/README.md

 # rflib
-A support package for RF applications
+A Python package to support RF applications